cloudfoundry-community/nginx-buildpack/Readme.md

-#A buildpack for running static HTML sites on Cloud Foundry using Nginx
+# A buildpack for hosting static HTML websites on Cloud Foundry using Nginx

-## Using this buildpack as is
+## Using this buildpack as-is

-Ensure that your app's root folder has an `index.html` or `index.htm` or `Default.htm` file as the website's default page.
+Ensure that your app's root folder has an `index.html` or `index.htm` or `Default.htm` file (which will be served as the default page).

 Run: